alopatindev/qdevicemonitor/TROUBLESHOOTING.md

 ### Android devices are not recognized?
 1. Make sure you've enabled Developer mode on your device (basically with Settings — Developer Options — USB Debugging)
 2. Make sure you've confirmed (from the device) you trust your computer
+    1. If confirmation dialog doesn't appear—try to downgrade Android SDK Tools (for instance downgrading `dev-util/android-tools` from `9.0.0_p3` to `6.0.1_p79` helped me with Xiaomi Mi 8) and then run `adb kill-server` and `adb devices`
 3. Make sure your device is detectable with ddms/monitor
     1. On some devices debugging works only if you select the particular "Connect as" option (Built-in CD-ROM, Camera, MTP, etc.)
     2. Try `adb kill-server` and `adb devices` terminal commands